daniyalahmedkhan/ticketly_hub_event_tickets_plus/README.md

 <img src="https://github.com/user-attachments/assets/45e7856c-8645-4c07-952a-2e7637afad36" alt="7" width="200" />
 <img src="https://github.com/user-attachments/assets/97eaa909-5ffd-4dec-9e42-09949df0dc0d" alt="8" width="200" />
 <img src="https://github.com/user-attachments/assets/84609eed-260b-46e4-9e89-58bf00d63c58" alt="9" width="200" />

+### 💬 I’d Love Your Feedback!
+Have ideas or improvements for Ticketly Hub?
+I truly welcome your input!
+Feel free to open an issue here on GitHub or use the in-app feedback section to share your thoughts, report bugs, or suggest new features.

 ### 📌 Disclaimer
 This app (**Ticketly Hub**) is provided free of charge as a community-driven project in support of the official **Event Tickets Plus app by The Events Calendar**.